What degree will I earn through successful completion of the program?

 How many students are accepted each year?

-We anticipate accepting up to 18 students for the first cohort.
+We will admit up to 20 students per cohort.

 Is part-time study available?